INVEST-flagship/Erola-Kilpi-Jakonen-2021-The-role-of-partnering-and-assortative-mating-for-income-inequality/README.md

 [![DOI](https://zenodo.org/badge/332575086.svg)](https://zenodo.org/badge/latestdoi/332575086)

+## Introduction

 Repository for the codes used for the analyses of Jani Erola &amp; Elina Kilpi-Jakonen (2021) The role of partnering and assortative mating for income inequality: The case of Finland, 1991–2014

 All analyses in the article were conducted using Stata in the Fiona remote access system of Statistics Finland.
 The data used is register-based Finnish Growth Environment dataset.
 It is based on a 10% sample of the Finnish population of 1980 that is matched with their children.

 Complete Stata codes used are in five separate .do -files: data, recodes, descriptives, analyses_figures and analyses_table.
 These files include both codes and specific comments.

-The codes for running the decomposition analysis are provided by Diederik Boertien.
+Codes for running the decomposition analysis are provided by Diederik Boertien.

+The full article can be found at: https://journals.sagepub.com/doi/full/10.1177/00016993211004703